 PPD: Does the space have good light?
-If not, can a cozy atmosphere be created.
-As a couple you should agree up front on a budget and discuss design preferences and styles before you start your search.
-If you find you don’t agree on one particular style, finding a balance between the two of you will help you create a home you will share and love equally.
+If not, can a cozy atmosphere be created?
+As a couple, you should agree up front on a budget and discuss design preferences and styles before you start your search.
+If you don’t agree on one particular style, finding a balance between the two of you will help you create a home you will share and love equally.

 B&B: When tackling these projects as a couple, what’s the hardest part about DIY?
 What’s the most rewarding?